-The top 15 soft serve ice cream you need to try in Toronto this summer
+20 soft serve ice cream you need to try in Toronto this summer

 Soft serve ice cream in Toronto is like holding a handheld beacon of summer.
 No matter what your flavour preference, there are so many options in the city you can get everything from the basic vanilla kind to the most ridiculously decked out cones.